 Give reasons for your answer and include any relevant examples from your knowledge or experience.
 Write at least 250 words.

 Some people believe that oral conversations are more effective than written ones.
-While this may be true in some cases, there are other forms of communication in which written communication can be as vigorous as spoken communication.
+While this may be true in some cases, there are other situations in which written communication can be as vigorous as spoken communication.

-On the one hand, it is undeniable that spoken communication can be extremely beneficial in any form of conversation.
-Firstly, in face-to-face interactions, people can also share their emotional feelings by changing their voice volume, intonation, and sometimes laughing or being upset.
-Secondly, this feeling transformation can reduce the possibility of misunderstandings and ambiguities in verbal communication.
-For example, if someone didn’t understand a part of the speech, it would be possible to ask for a repeat.
+On the one hand, it is undeniable that spoken communication can be extremely beneficial.
+Firstly, in face-to-face interactions, people can also share their feelings by changing their voice volume, intonation, laughing, etc. Secondly, conveying and understanding emotions can reduce the possibility of misunderstanding and ambiguities in verbal communication.
+For example, if one does not understand something in a conversation, they can ask for clarification.
 Finally, spoken communication provides a simultaneous connection whether you are listening or speaking.